joaquimserafim/vagrant-nodejs-redis-mongodb/README.md

 <h2>Vagrant and Puppet configuration for NodeJS, Redis & MongoDB</h2>

-Vagrant configuration with puppet to create a Virtual Box machine with Ubuntu Server 12.10, Nodejs v0.10.\*, Redis 2.8.9 and MongoDB 2.6.\*
+Vagrant configuration with puppet to create a Virtual Box machine with Ubuntu Server 12.10, Nodejs v0.10.\*, Redis stable release and MongoDB 2.6.\*

 Installation:<br>